-- 1.8 While increased reliance is now placed upon partnership arrangements by local authorities these arrangements have a range of associated risks including potentially financial (unbudgeted costs), operational (failure of the partnership to provide an agreed service), and reputational where the failings of one of our partners reflects badly on the perception of the Council and its overall competence.
+- 1.6 While increased reliance is now placed upon partnership arrangements by local authorities these arrangements have a range of associated risks including potentially financial (unbudgeted costs), operational (failure of the partnership to provide an agreed service), and reputational where the failings of one of our partners reflects badly on the perception of the Council and its overall competence.
 In particular we have made efforts to put in place processes which ensure that the risks identified by our key partners are fully considered against the Council's own Strategic Risk Register.
-While there are clear risks associated with our involvement in partnership working it is clear from the previous sections of this report that the Council is increasingly reliant upon Partnership working in order to achieve its agreed priorities for local residents. - 1.9 Previously the Council has agreed that it would designate Rykneld Homes, Sheffield City Region, and our Joint Service arrangements with Bolsover, Chesterfield and Derbyshire Dales as being our significant partnerships.
-The current position in respect of these significant partnership relationships is outlined in the following paragraphs.
+While there are clear risks associated with our involvement in partnership working it is clear from the previous sections of this report that the Council is increasingly reliant upon Partnership working in order to achieve its agreed priorities for local residents. - 1.7 The Council's key partnerships have been identified as follows: - The relationship with the Sheffield City Region, N2D2, the proposed Derby and Derbyshire Combined Authority which are key elements for progressing the economic growth agenda. - Rykneld Homes the Council's Arms Length Management Housing provider. - The Strategic Alliance with Bolsover District Council which is central to the transformation agenda of delivering services at lower costs whilst enhancing service resilience. - Shared Service arrangements with Bolsover, Chesterfield, Derbyshire Dales and the Royal Hospital Chesterfield which help secure cost effective services in a number of specialist service areas. - A range of arrangements with Derbyshire County Council amongst others to secure aligned services across the public sector in such areas as health and economic development. - The Community Team and its statutory partners including the Police.